Trader Joe’s is like an affordable vegan shopping haven.

 Founded in 1958 in Pasadena, California, Trader Joe’s is known for its luau shirt-clad employees, endearing customer service, flexible return policy (you can literally return anything you don’t like, even if it’s open), and its constant addition of new products.

-Not only are the prices on fruit and vegetables lower than your standard grocery store, you can also find plenty of vegan pantry staples like pasta (including grain-free), lentils and beans, and grains, you can also find unique plant-based products – all at an affordable price.
-While not everything made the list, these are some of the must-try vegan products that Trader Joe’s has to offer.
+Not only are the prices on fruit and vegetables lower than your standard grocery store, you can also find plenty of vegan pantry staples like pasta (including grain-free), lentils and beans, and grains, you can also find unique plant-based products—all at an affordable price.

 The Ultimate Guide to Vegan Food at Trader Joe’s